Daily Herald Archive / Getty Images

 - The company denied any responsibility and commissioned fake studies saying the health problems were not related.

-- The link between radium expose and health problems was not taken seriously until men were taken ill.
+- The link between radium exposure and health problems was not taken seriously until men were taken ill.

 - This investigation into this led to one of the first cases where an employer was found responsible for the health of the company's employees.